AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 R5.4.1232 (5/18/2020)
 =======================

-- **Enhancement to Gateway Syslog Download** allows you to a gateway syslog directly from the Gateway. `API support only <https://api.aviatrix.com/?version=latest#8c0f26e3-044d-46e9-b7e7-14cf7ba16a71>`_
+- **Enhancement to Gateway Syslog Download** allows you to a gateway syslog directly from the Gateway.
+API support only.
 - **Bug fix** Aviatrix Transit Gateway update learned routes incorrectly in certain cases.
 - **Route Update Convergence Enhancement** to improve route propagation and convergence time when routes are changed to the Transit network.